Skip to content

 1. The CPU writes a source address, an XOR mask, and a destination address into MMIO registers.

-2. The CPU writes START to the command register.
+2. The CPU writes START (bit 0) to the command register.

-3. The device DMA-reads 4 bytes from the source address via IBusMaster.
+3. The device DMA-reads 4 bytes from the source via ctx_.bus->dma_read.

 4. It XORs each byte against the corresponding byte of the mask in big-endian wire order.

-5. It DMA-writes the mutated bytes to the destination address.
+5. It DMA-writes the mutated bytes to the destination.

-6. It sets the DONE flag in the status register and raises an IRQ.
+6. It sets DONE (bit 1) and raises an IRQ.

-7. If any bus access fails, it sets ERROR and raises an IRQ.
+7. If any bus access fails it sets ERROR (bit 2) and raises an IRQ instead.

 Register map

-0x00 SOURCE R/W Physical address to read from
+0x00 RegSource SOURCE R/W Physical address to read from.

-0x08 DEST R/W Physical address to write to
+0x08 RegDest DEST R/W Physical address to write to.

 Command / status register bits